Improved Group Robustness via Classifier Retraining on Independent Splits: Method

-\textbf{Memorization behavior of high capacity DNNs.} It has now been well known of high capacity DNNs' ability to memorize training examples \citep{zhang2017rethinkinggeneralization}.
-In the group-shift setting, this behavior has been investigated by \cite{sagawa2020investigation}, which provides empirical and theoretical justifications for DNNs' memorization behavior of minority groups' training examples.
-This behavior of memorizing minority examples have also been observed in the broader framework of data imbalances \citep{feldman20whatnnsmemorize}.
+\textbf{Good features of deep nets.} As discussed in the related works section, there is extensive empirical evidence that deep nets trained by ERM contain features that can distinguish between the minority classes from the majority classes in both the long-tailed setting and the group-shift setting.
+This suggests that a key to the group-shift problem is correcting the classifier layer, which forms the basis for the first phase of our method.
+The most efficient way to utilize data for fine-tuning the final layer was left open, and our work focuses on exploring this aspect in more depth.

+\textbf{Fine-tuning the classifier layer and utilizing group information.} There is a range of possible strategies to utilize group labels.
+At one extreme, one can rescale using only minimal information, such as the group sizes, or at the extreme, one can maximally utilize group information by training the whole network with group DRO.
+Our work explores the space between these extremes by limiting the use of group labels to only fine-tune the final layer.
+Recall that in \cite{kang2019decoupling}, rescaling the classifier works best, whereas intuition suggests a data-dependent method like classifier retraining would work better.
+We hypothesize that this is related to the next issue of our discussion.

+\textbf{Memorization behavior of deep nets.} As discussed in the related works section, there is strong evidence for deep nets memorizing training examples, which is often believed to be one of the main causes of poor robust performance.
 One way to circumvent memorization is to control the model's capacity by incorporating some combinations of high $\ell_2$ regularization, early stopping, and other correctional parameters as has been done in \cite{sagawa2019distributionally}.
-However, the additional tuning required might be costly.
-We instead tackle this via \textit{independent splits}.
+However, methods that are sensitive to different hyperparameter configurations with excessive tuning are not desirable, sometimes leading to reproducibility concerns \citep{gulrajani2020search}.
+Our method, instead, does not require excessive tuning.
+It also extends to numerous settings depending on the availability of group labels.